babylonhealth/ios-playbook/Cookbook/Technical-Documents/FastlaneMatch.md

 fastlane match development --app_identifier com.best.app.ever.seriously --git_branch best_app_ever_dev_signing
 ```

-When running command without parameters or not with all of them the remaining values will be loaded from `fastlane/Matchfile`  and `fastlane/Appfile` files.
+When running the command without any parameters, or with some of them omitted, the remaining values will be loaded from the `fastlane/Matchfile`  and `fastlane/Appfile` files.

 ## Update Contents Manually

 **TL;DR;**

-_This is something that you will not need to do normally but only in extraordinary situation.
-Consider asking for help and to do it in pair with someone not to make things worse.
-Officially Fastlane does not recommend this approach.
+_This is something that you should normally not need to do, except in an extraordinary situation.
+Consider asking for help and to do it in pair with someone to avoid making things worse.
+Officially, Fastlane does not recommend this approach.
 For the original reference for this method visit [fastlane docs](https://docs.fastlane.tools/advanced/other/#manually-manage-the-fastlane-match-repo)._

 <details>
 <summary>I know!
 Tell me more!</summary>